Constipation in children is a common problem. A constipated child has infrequent bowel movements or hard, dry stools.

 - Have a medical condition affecting the anus or rectum

-- Have a family history of constipation
+- Have a neurological disorder

 Although constipation in children can be uncomfortable, it usually isn't serious.
 If constipation becomes chronic, however, complications may include: